 We tried again on a different day and found, as expected the cube inside melted faster than the one outside.

-Another easy investigation is to use a pipette to drip warm and cold water over ice cubes to investigate how that speeds up the melting process.
+Another easy investigation is to use a pipette to drip warm and cold water over ice cubes to investigate if warm and cold water speed up the melting process.